 These are again the positivity rates per quartiles in the top table.
-And you can see that once you get to a PSA higher than one, you get into positivity rates of greater than 90%.
+And you can see that once you get to a PSA higher than 1 ng/ml, you get into positivity rates of greater than 90%.
 So I think that really we can identify disease at very early stages of recurrence when you can, hopefully, have a meaningful impact as far as treatment.
 So it's no longer the case that we are unable to identify where the PSA is coming from.
-Even a PSA less than 0.5, 68% positivity rate is really high.
+Even at a PSA less than 0.5, 68% positivity rate is really high.
 Now we're punting the issue back to our colleagues in med onc, rad onc, and urology.
 How do you treat these patients?
 And I'll show you some examples with very minimal disease and it's upon us to identify the best management for these patients.
 And as I stated earlier, the more aggressive, the faster doubling time, the more positivity rate we'll find in these cases.

 Where do we find these lesions?
 So in the top table, post-prostatectomy, majority of these are lymph nodes in the pelvis and extra pelvic locations, but also some patients present with dominant bony disease and as well as other organs.
 Most commonly in our experience, being the lungs, but also the liver.
 And similarly, we can appreciate after radiation therapy, there is a higher proportion in the prostate bed, not unexpectedly, I would say.
 But then lymph nodes and bony metastases are the most common sites of recurrent disease.

 And here are some examples.
 This is a patient with a PSA of 5.4 and you'd expect more disease.
 But what we've seen were tiny pelvic lymph nodes.
 This is another example.
 In this case, PSA of 0.4.
-So relatively low PSA, and there are tiny bony metastases located in the spine and ribs as well as in the pelvis.
+So low PSA, and there are tiny bony metastases located in the spine and ribs as well as in the pelvis.
 And I'm showing the one in the right ischium, a very small lesion, but very accurately identified, very conspicuous on these high-quality PET images.

 This is another example.
 Some of these patients have a sodium fluoride PET at the same time.
 The red arrow is pointing to a lesion in the right ischium that identified on both scans.
 The green arrow is identifying a tiny lesion that's only seen on sodium fluoride.
 So although the literature and our experience support the fact that PyL PET will likely replace bone scintigraphy in most instances, there will be occasionally patients who would benefit from having bone scans as well.
 But the way we sequence bone scanning probably will change post PSMA approval.

 And just like we see in other examples, the Axumin® was negative.
-And our workflow is currently that patients get Axumin® fluciclovine because it's FDA approved and the insurance will reimburse for it in most cases.
+And our workflow is currently that patients get Axumin® (fluciclovine) because it's FDA approved and the insurance will reimburse it in most cases.
 But if the scan is equivocal or negative or if it doesn't correlate with the level of the PSA, then these patients are referred to the research access program for PyL.
 Hence, this bias towards patients with negative fluciclovine and positive PyL in this cohort that I'm presenting.

 This is a dramatic case of extensive disease in the skeleton, as you can appreciate here, as well as uptake in pelvic lymph nodes.
 This patient, interestingly, had sodium-fluoride prior to the PSMA scan.
 And although it identified disease, it did not pick up the true extent.
 And also it obviously did not pick up nodal metastases because we don't expect them to be identified on a bone scan.

 And here at the top, you can see from our experience of about 50 patients who had both PSMA and RM2, different examples.
 The one on the left, more lesions on PSMA than there are on RM2.
 The next one, more on RM2 then on PSMA.
 The other one, more bone lesions on RM2 than on PyL.
 And then the one on the right, negative RM2, but multiple bony lesions on PyL.
-The positivity rate is slightly lower than with PSMA in our cohort here, more than a hundred participants to date.
+The positivity rate is slightly lower than with PSMA in our cohort, more than a hundred participants to date.
 However, it gives an option of having another tool in our armamentarium if PSMA is equivocal and perhaps in negative cases.

 I want to acknowledge my colleagues.
-Research is a team sport, and none of this work could be done without having a great partner scene, not only in nuclear medicine and radiology, but most importantly, working as a team with medical oncology, radiation oncology, and urology.
+Research is a team sport, and none of this work could be done without having a great partnership, not only in nuclear medicine and radiology, but most importantly, working as a team with medical oncology, radiation oncology, and urology.
 With that, I thank you for your attention, and I look forward to our conversation.

 Phillip Koo: Hello, welcome back.
-We've heard a wonderful lecture from Andrei Iagaru about PSMA imaging focusing on PYL.
+We've heard a wonderful lecture from Andrei Iagaru about PSMA imaging focusing on PyL.
 Very fortunate to have with us my esteemed colleagues Dr. Alicia Morgans and Dr. Neal Shore, who are very familiar to all of us.
 We're going to sort of have a multidisciplinary discussion about the impact of PSMA on all of our different practices, and how we might be able to utilize this tool to benefit our patients.

 First I want to start with a question to Alicia before she has a chance to ask a question of Andrei.
 Alicia, from a medical oncologist's perspective, clearly something like this is going to change the type of patient you might see in your clinic.
 You might start seeing patients with M1 disease, or maybe even visceral metastatic disease that were non-diagnosed pre-PSMA.
 How do you expect all this to shake out?
 Because I imagine there's going to be a lot of "chaos" during this transition period.